Past Highlights

 The Dallas Chapter organizes a variety of cultural and social events for its members throughout the year.
 Proceeds from Chapter benefits have been designated for specific grants that FHS Board members have voted to support.
 The current projects are listed below in bold.

 Carol Hall is the Chapter Chairman.
-For further information or to learn more about Membership, please contact the Dallas Chapter directly.
+For further information or to learn more about Membership, please contact FHS Programs and Membership Officer Benjamin Wells.

 Photos: Denis de Kergorlay & Carol Hall, Dallas Chapter grants to the Château de Versigny for $20,000 (along with the Northern California Chapter) and the Château d’Esquelbecq for $10,000.